 South Asians had been studying the heavens long before the 18th century.
 The subcontinent’s first texts on astronomical phenomena date back more than 3,000 years.
 As was common throughout the ancient world, observations about the movements of stars and planets often served the needs of astrologers and priests.
-The subcontinent’s first texts on astronomical phenomena date back over 3,000 years.
 Nevertheless, they formed an impressive body of scientific knowledge, one that was further enriched by contact with other cultures.
 The Islamic conquest of south Asia in the medieval era brought Persian and Arab discoveries along with it, and the Mughal empire promoted a blend of south Asian and Islamic astronomical knowledge in the 16th and 17th centuries.
 The city of Lahore, in modern-day Pakistan, became a centre for the production of sophisticated astronomical instruments such as celestial spheres.
 By the early 18th century, as Mughal rulers lost control of most of the subcontinent, local rulers used astronomy to promote their own authority.
 They built the flamboyant Jantar Mantars across northern India to show that, just like the great dynasties before them, they too were patrons of knowledge.

 The era’s greatest promoter of astronomy was Jai Singh II, the 18th-century Raja of Jaipur.
 He oversaw the construction of monumental observatories across his domains, using them not only to overawe subjects but also to gather useful knowledge about the lands he ruled.
 His Jantar Mantars, like others in south Asia, featured massive sundials, sextants, and other instruments of observation, but lacked telescopes, which had been invented in Europe a century before.
 Eager to capitalise on European knowledge and to show the global reach of his influence, Jai Singh II came into contact with French missionary scientists.